 If you go to this blog you’ll see that I love to write about many different topics.
 Not surprisingly, this post generates 80% of all of my website’s traffic.
 The keyword: “Colombian women” is searched over 40,000 times a month, and this blog post is now on the first page of results.

 It is not my intention to degrade or generalize Colombian women.
 I find that dating in Medellin is an interesting topic, and I think I have a unique view.

 Medellin is a beautiful city with a lot to offer.
 Unfortunately, its reputation precedes itself, and most people think it’s just a place to find hot, beautiful, easy women, but when they get here, they’re faced with a harsh reality.
 I intend to show how these stereotypes are not true, how diverse dating can be in Medellin, and of course, how interesting the Paisa woman is.

 I think I covered some very relevant basics here.
 Still, if you’re actively meeting women in Medellin (or would like to start), Dating Medellin has produced an excellent course that covers everything.
 I highly recommend it.

 Make Comments and Suggestions Below

 I love to get insight from readers.
 Feel free to leave comments and/or questions below.

 About the writer – Andrew Macia

-Hello, my name is Andrew Macia and the Medellin Buzz is my blog.
+My name is Andrew Macia, and the Medellin Buzz is my blog.
 I moved to Medellin in 2010 and fell in love with the city.
-I taught advanced level English for four years and then started a digital marketing company.
+I taught advanced-level English for four years and then started a digital marketing agency.